Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

+= TODO 1.6.0 =
+- Stripe button CSS is now inserted before the form to prevent payment buttons from having default theme style for a second before the CSS file actually loaded.

 = 1.5.9 =
 - Added "Turn Off "Remember me" Option" setting.
 When enabled, "Remember me" checkbox will be removed from Stripe's checkout popup.
 - Moved "Settings" menu item from WP Settings to a new independent menu called "Stripe Payments".